Bogdan Borusewicz: In democratic Poland

-Deputy chairman of the Solidarity trade union movement 1990–1991.
-Was one of the candidates for its chairmanship in February 1991.
+Borusewicz was deputy chairman of the Solidarity trade union movement in 1990 and 1991.
+He was also a candidate for its chairmanship in February 1991.

-From 1991 to 2001 a member of parliament (Sejm).
+Between 1991 and 2001, Borusewicz was a member of parliament (Sejm).
 In the first term (1991–1993), the leader of the Solidarity party, and the chairman of the commission studying the consequences of the Martial Law period.
 He was opposed to the vote of no confidence for the Suchocka government (against the position of the Solidarity trade union), and after its fall left Solidarity.
-In the following elections he was elected as a member of the Democratic Union party, which in 1994 became the Freedom Union (UW).
+In the following elections, he was elected as a member of the Democratic Union party, which in 1994 became the Freedom Union (UW).
 He was the chairman of the special forces parliamentary committee.
 During the third term (1997–2000) in the Jerzy Buzek government, he was the Deputy Minister of Internal Affairs and Administration (in charge of the police force).
 He resigned when the UW left the government coalition in 2000.
 He was also a member of a variety of other parliamentary commissions.

-He was not elected again in 2001 and from October 2001 he was a member of the board of management of Pomorze province.
-Next year Borusewicz was a candidate for the presidency of Gdańsk but lost the elections (obtaining 16.32% of votes).
+Borusewicz was not elected again in 2001.
+From October 2001, he was a member of the board of management of Pomorze province.
+Next year, Borusewicz was a candidate for the presidency of Gdańsk but lost the elections (obtaining 16.32% of votes).
 He did not join the Democratic Party (organised by UW members as a broader grouping), being opposed to the inclusion of politicians associated with the postcommunist Democratic Left Alliance party.

 Senator and Marshal

 He was chosen a senator in the 2005 parliamentary election, running as an independent but supported by both the Law and Justice (PiS) and Civic Platform (PO) parties.
 He was chosen as the Marshal (Speaker) of the Senate with their support.
-During first term he was caucused with PiS and after 2007 parliamentary election, with PO.
-After Parliamentary election in 2015 Civic Platform preceded to opposition and Borusewicz was made Deputy Marshal of the Senate.
+In his first term he caucused with PiS and after the 2007 parliamentary election, with PO.
+After Parliamentary election in 2015 Civic Platform went into opposition and Borusewicz became Deputy Marshal of the Senate.
+He served as the Deputy Marshal of the Senate for two terms until November 2023.